root-project/root/documentation/HttpServer/HttpServer.md

      });
      xhr.send("Files/job1.root/hpx/root.json\nFiles/job1.root/hpxpy/root.json\nFiles/job1.root/hprof/root.json\n");

-Here argument "multi" identifies, that server response should be parsed with `JSROOT.parse_multi()` function, which correctly interprets JSON code, produced by `multi.json` request.
+Here arguemnt "multi" identifies, that server response should be parsed with `JSROOT.parse_multi()` function, which correctly interprets JSON code, produced by `multi.json` request.
 When sending such request to the server, one should provide list of objects names and not forget "?number=N" parameter in the request URL string.